At Hot Docs, a window into a problematic genre

 Clerc, who died last year, belonged to the feminist generation who argued vociferously that the personal is political.
 On the road to achievement, men also make lots of large sacrifices and bitter compromises in their private and public lives, but unless women have equal social, domestic and emotional support, female biography will inevitably prove more torturous.

-Dolores, Winnie, La Chana, and The Mystery of Mazo de la Roche play Hot Docs this week (hotdocs.ca).Report Typo/Error
+Dolores, Winnie, La Chana, and The Mystery of Mazo de la Roche play Hot Docs this week.Report Typo/Error

 Follow @thatkatetayloron Twitter: